aryna-yukhnevich/dev/grafana.md

 Costs:
 - EC2 instance costs: we can start with t3.medium, t3.large instance types, suitable for small to medium-sized deployments with moderate traffic.

+## Containerized deployment on ECS or EKS
+Deployment:
+- Deploy Grafana as a Docker container
+- Official Grafana Docker image: https://hub.docker.com/r/grafana/grafana/

+Costs:
+- Similar to EC2 costs but with additional costs for ECS or EKS

 ## Grafana on Kubernetes
 Deployment: